EVERY STUDENT MUST GRADUATE

 Principals, teachers, and other school leaders reinforce to students that they can – and must – stay focused on graduating from high school.
 That’s because a high school diploma, more than ever, is a differentiator in our society.
 Students who earn a degree enjoy much better economic, social, and health outcomes, on average, than students who drop out.

 School leaders in Chicago rely on our organization to help them keep students on the path to graduation.
-We do that by connecting schools with a range of essential services, and providing direct 1-on1 support for students off-track in their attendance, behavior, or grades.
+We do that by connecting schools with a range of essential services, and providing direct one-on-one support for students off-track in their attendance, behavior, or grades.

 DID YOU KNOW?